zopencommunity/meta/docs/workshop/workshop.md

 	}
 	```

-	ZOPEN\_STABLE\_DEPS: are used to identify the non-standard Zopen Community dependencies needed to build the project.
+	ZOPEN\_STABLE\_DEPS: are used to identify the non-standard zopen community dependencies needed to build the project.

 	`zopen_append_to_env()` can be used to add additional environment variables outside of the normal environment variables.
 	(e.g. PATH, LIBPATH, MANPATH)